sighupio/fury-kubernetes-auth/katalog/pomerium/MAINTENANCE.md

 Upstream documentation is located at: <https://www.pomerium.com/docs/>
 Upgrade docs are here: <https://www.pomerium.com/docs/overview/upgrading>

 > ⚠️ Notice that the component that we deploy is "Pomerium" all-in-one and not the Pomerium Ingress Controller.
-We use Pomerium only in Forward mode to auth the Ingress requests.
+We use Pomerium only in proxy mode to auth the Ingress requests.

 Releases of Pomerium can be found at: <https://github.com/pomerium/pomerium>